CDF-II W boson mass in the Dirac Scotogenic model: Dark Matter

 \subsection{Mainly doublet scalar dark matter}

 As explained before, if the DM particle is mainly formed by the scalar doublet neutral component $\eta^0$ then the ratio $x = m_{\eta^0} / m_{\eta^+} < 0$.
-In turn, this implies that the model prediction for the $S$, $T$ and $U$ oblique parameters satisfy $S \leq 0$, $T, U \geq 0$.
+This implies that the model prediction for the $S$, $T$ and $U$ oblique parameters satisfy $S \leq 0$, $T, U \geq 0$.
 Moreover, the allowed parameter space for the masses is also restricted.
-In addition to the restrictions above mentioned, we have also imposed the following additional conditions when generating the allowed points:
+In addition to the restrictions mentioned above, we have also imposed the following additional conditions when generating the allowed points:

 \begin{itemize} \item Neutrino oscillation parameters as in Sec.~\ref{sec:numass}. \item Electroweak precision observables and $m_W$ as in Sec.~\ref{sec:Wmass}. \item Bounded from below scalar potential, ensured by the vacuum stability constraints of Eq.~\ref{eq:vacuumstability}. \item Perturbativity of Yukawas and quartic couplings as in Eq.~\ref{eq:perturbativity}. \item If $\eta^0$ is the DM particle its mass must be smaller than the charged counterpart $\eta^+$.
-As can be seen from Eqs.~\ref{eq:metaplus} and \ref{eq:metamix}, this implies $\lambda_{7}<0$ in the small mixing limit. \item The parameters are taken in the ranges shown in Tab.~\ref{tab:parameterrange}. \item Finally, we impose the LEP constraint on light neutral component of a doublet.
-As shown by \cite{Barreiros:2022aqu,Cao:2007rm}, this limit is actually simply $m_{\eta R} + m_{\eta I} > m_Z$ which in our case translates to $m_{\eta^0} > m_Z/2 \approx 45.6$ GeV.
-In the case of the charged scalar component this limit is $m_{\eta^+} \gsim 90 \text{ GeV}-$ \end{itemize}
+As can be seen from Eqs.~\ref{eq:metaplus} and \ref{eq:metamix}, this implies $\lambda_{7}<0$ in the small mixing limit. \item The parameters are taken in the ranges shown in Tab.~\ref{tab:parameterrange}. \item Finally, we impose the LEP constraint on the light-neutral component of a doublet.
+As shown by \cite{Belyaev:2016lok,Cao:2007rm}, this limit is actually simply $m_{\eta R} + m_{\eta I} > m_Z$ which in our case translates to $m_{\eta^0} > m_Z/2 \approx 45.6$ GeV.
+In the case of the charged scalar component, this limit is $m_{\eta^+} \gsim 70 \text{ GeV}$. \end{itemize}